Changing Your Habits for Better Health

-- Ask a friend or family member for help when you need it and always try to plan ahead.
-For example, if you know that you will not have time to be physically active after work, go walking with a coworker at lunch or start your day with an exercise DVD.
-If you tend to snack mindlessly while the TV is on, prepare a cup of hot tea to sip instead.
+- Ask a friend or family member for help when you need it, and always try to plan ahead.
+For example, if you know that you will not have time to be physically active after work, go walking with a coworker at lunch or start your day with an exercise video.

 - Choose rewards carefully.
-While you should be proud of your progress, keep in mind that a high-calorie treat or a day off from your exercise routine are not the best rewards to keep you healthy.
+Although you should be proud of your progress, keep in mind that a high-calorie treat or a day off from your activity routine are not the best rewards to keep you healthy.

 - Pat yourself on the back.
-If negative thoughts creep in, remind yourself how much good you are doing for your health by moving more and eating better.
+When negative thoughts creep in, remind yourself how much good you are doing for your health by moving more and eating healthier.

-Now that healthy eating or physical activity has become a part of your routine, you need to keep things interesting, avoid slip-ups, and find ways to cope with what life throws at you.
+Now that healthy eating and regular physical activity are part of your routine, keep things interesting, avoid slip-ups, and find ways to cope with what life throws at you.

-Mix up your routine with new activities, physical activity buddies, foods, recipes, and rewards.
+- Mix up your routine with new physical activities and goals, physical activity buddies, foods, recipes, and rewards.

-Plan ahead to avoid setbacks.
-For example, find other ways to be active in case of bad weather, injury, or other unusual situations.
+- Plan ahead to avoid setbacks.
+For example, find other ways to be active in case of bad weather, injury, or other issues that arise.
 Think of ways to eat healthy when traveling or dining out, like packing healthy snacks while on the road or sharing an entrée with a friend in a restaurant.

-If you do have a setback, do not give up.
+- If you do have a setback, don’t give up.
 Setbacks happen to everyone.
-Regroup and focus on meeting your goal again as soon as you can.
+Regroup and focus on meeting your goals again as soon as you can.

-Revisit your goals and think of ways to expand them.
+- Revisit your goals and think of ways to expand them.
 For example, if you are comfortable walking 5 days a week, consider adding strength training twice a week.
-If you have limited your saturated fat intake, try cutting back on added sugars, too.
-Small changes can lead to healthy habits for life!
+If you have limited your saturated fat intake by eating less fried foods, try cutting back on added sugars, too.
+Small changes can lead to healthy habits worth keeping.